scottcain/seqpanel/README.md

 #### Places for potential future additions

 This component does what I need it to do.
 Both NCList and BgzipIndexedFasta could be replaced with options to use other data accessing tools, like one for tabix-indexed GFF3 for feature data and twobit for reading .2bit sequence files.
+It also assumes the "standard" genetic code.
+An option could be added to support others.
 Pull requests are accepted.

 ### Output